 At that time the government announced a “New Era of Life Order Protocol”.
 It is a plan to start work on the opening of Bali and Indonesia.
 The reopening will take place in three stages.

 Stage I begins on July 9th.
-From this date all tourist activities within Bali are opened, including scuba diving.
+From this date, all tourist activities within Bali are opened, including scuba diving.
 We can’t get in or out of the island yet, but we can finally re-open our doors!

 The second stage begins on July 31st.
 Indonesia is open to domestic tourism and Indonesians and expats living in the country can fly between islands for tourism purposes.

 The third stage happens at the end of August.
 It is when the government re-evaluates the data and decides if the borders can be opened to international tourists.
-They agree as a possible opening date on September 11th, 2020.
+They agree on a possible opening date on September 11th, 2020.